 Euromode Ltd. also marketed the brands Phoenix and the brand Tapis Volants before Torstai OY was eventually sold in 1990/1991.

-In 1991, after the birth of my son Stefan, my former wife Jackie and I opened Station Verbier, a sportswear boutique in Vail Village featuring many European brands found nowhere else in the United States.
+In 1991, after the birth of my son Stefan, my wife Jackie and I opened Station Verbier, a sportswear boutique in Vail Village featuring many European brands found nowhere else in the United States.
 In 1995, as a result of divorce, I closed Station Verbier and moved back to New York for 4+ years to be closer to my young son.
 There I became the Sales and Marketing Director for the legendary and pioneering French snowboard brand Apocalypse, then based in New York before they moved production to China in 1997.
 Apocalypse was founded in France by snowboard pioneer Regis Rolland, often considered the “Jake Burton of Europe” and star of the classic Apocalypse Snow film series.

 I then created Hudson Valley Sports, a regional print sports publication serving the metropolitan New York, Catskill, Delaware and Hudson Valley market where I was both Editor and Head Designer.
 I also created and organized the Eventure98 Series of outdoor sports events, the largest unified outdoor sport series in the Eastern United States.
 Upon my return to Vail, Colorado in late 1999 I worked in graphic design and consulted with several industry companies such as Germany’s Bogner.

 In 2004 I relocated to "The Republic of" Boulder, CO to become the Product Development Manager at Spyder Active Sports.
 After leaving Spyder, I was hired by POC Sports of Sweden where I made their entry to the American ski market.
 In 2005 I founded Ski Racing Development (SRD), a specialty ski race catalog and equipment supplier based in the Vail Valley.
 SRD quickly became a leader in the alpine ski race market with our yearly catalog being sent to all the licensed alpine ski racers in both the USA and Canada.
 I soon became very involved in youth ski racing with the formation of the SRD Squadra Junior Race team and the “Fast Skier” Junior Alpine Ski Scholarship Award, done in partnership with Vermont’s World Cup Supply.
 The SRD Squadra Ski Team to date have seen many of our young athletes develop and move onto both the USA Ski Team and NCAA Divison 1 college programs.
-Our most famous alumna is Mikaela Shiffrin, a Vail Valley local who is currently a three time FIS World Slalom Champion, 2013, 2014, 2015, 2017 and 2018 World Cup Slalom Champion, 2017 and 2018 World Cup Overall Champion, 2014 Olympic Slalom Gold Medalist and 2018 Olympic GS Gold Medalist.
+Our most famous alumna is Mikaela Shiffrin, a Vail Valley local who is currently a four time FIS World Slalom Champion, 2019 World GS Champion, 2013, 2014, 2015, 2017 and 2018 World Cup Slalom Champion, 2017 and 2018 World Cup Overall Champion, 2014 Olympic Slalom Gold Medalist and 2018 Olympic GS Gold Medalist.
 The “Fast Skier” Junior Alpine Scholarship Award, now entering its 10th year has grown in size and now offers dual awards to deserving male and female U16 USSA alpine athletes.
 The Scholarship was recently renamed to honor US Ski Team athletes Ronnie Berlack and Bryce Astle who were killed in an avalanche in Europe in 2015.

 SRD and SYNC have also been a long-time sponsor of the yearly Beaver Creek “Birds of Prey” FIS World Cup races where we were an official supplier and licensee for the event, yearly donating 600+ pieces of apparel to the athletes and key personal.
 Recently I have added the Aspen Winternational as a supported event.